Sid672/Rangoli/README.md

 t.forward(25)
 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_7.PNG?raw=true)

-- Next, we use some loops, main loop will repeat 36 times because n = 36.
+- Next, we use loops, the main loop will repeat 36 times because n = 36.
-- We fill colour in turtle(pen) by `t.fillcolor(col[j])` and change its shape `arrow --> circle`   after that we print it on paper `t.stamp()`.
+- We fill color in turtle(pen) by `t.fillcolor(col[j])` and change its shape from `arrow --> circle`   after that we print pen shape on paper `t.stamp()`.
 - Nested loop repeat `int((3 * n) / 4) = 21 times`.
 - Then `t.forward(0.8)`means pen will move 0.8 pixel , `t.left(360/ n)` turn left 10 degrees because `360/ n = 10 degrees`.
-- To join circle and arrow pen move forward 25 pixels and change its shape again `circle --> arrow` then we print it again.
+- To join the circle and arrow, we require `forward(25)` and change its shape `circle --> arrow` to print it again.
-- In similar way we repeat next loop in rigth direction to acchive circular path.
+- Similarly, we repeat the next loop in the right direction to achieve a circular path.
-- To change colour of pen use `t.pencolor(colour name)`.
+- To change the color of the pen use `t.pencolor(color name)`.
 - But remember our colour container `col = ["red","orange","yellow","green","blue","purple"]` contains only 6 colours numbered from (col[j = 0] = red,.... col[j = 5] = purple).
 - So j can't be greater than and equal to 6.
 - To maintain j we use condition ` if (j >= 6 ): j = 0 `.